TrianReallyHard/2018-Advent-of-Code/README.md

 ## Disclaimer

-The Advent of Code challenge is by Eric Wastl who is not affiliated with KOA.
-Within the Habitica platform, KOA has also created a "challenge" (with an in-game reward) for members to participate in the Advent of Code challenge.
-Understanding which challenge the word "challenge" refers to is challenging.
-We regret the confusion.
+The Advent of Code challenge is by Eric Wastl who isn't associated with this repo.